chrisbodger/veincam2019/Administration/Project/CONOPS.md

 #### Responsibilities of the project team to the users
 * Provide members of the public access to information that pertains to all aspects of the project.
-* Design a device that, at minimum, must not endanger the safety of potential users.
+* Design a device that is safe, stable and provides value.
-* To the best of their ability, provide the public with the information to design an affordable device that can image the veins of a person.

 #### Responsibilities of the users to the project
 * Members of the public have little steadfast responsibility to the project team.